Building Young Minds : The Magic of Block Play!

 • Consider a block cart, wagon or carry baskets for easy transport and storage.

-Ways to extend block play
+Suggestions to extend block play

 • Introduce themed block sets, such as animals, vehicles, or buildings, to spark imagination and creativity.